PracHub

 What they test

-Amazon explicitly signals broad computer science fundamentals, but in practice the core of the interview is still data structures and algorithms plus practical engineering judgment.
-You should be ready for arrays, strings, hash maps, linked lists, stacks, queues, trees, graphs, recursion, backtracking, sorting, searching, greedy methods, heaps, and dynamic programming.
-It is not enough to recognize patterns.
-You need to write clean, executable code, reason about edge cases, and explain time and space complexity accurately.
+The core remains data structures, algorithms, and practical engineering judgment.
+Be ready for arrays, strings, hash maps, linked lists, stacks, queues, trees, graphs, recursion, backtracking, sorting, searching, greedy methods, heaps, and dynamic programming.
+Recognizing a pattern isn't enough — you need to write clean, executable code, reason about edge cases, and explain time and space complexity accurately.

-Behavioral evaluation is just as important as technical skill.
-Amazon’s interview process heavily emphasizes Leadership Principles such as Customer Obsession, Ownership, Dive Deep, Have Backbone; Disagree and Commit, Insist on the Highest Standards, Deliver Results, Are Right, A Lot, and Frugality.
-Your stories need to show concrete impact, sound judgment, willingness to challenge decisions respectfully, and an ability to learn from failure.
-Interviewers often push for detail, so vague team-based answers tend to underperform.
+Behavioral performance carries as much weight as technical skill.
+Amazon's principles that frequently surface include Customer Obsession, Ownership, Dive Deep, Have Backbone; Disagree and Commit, Insist on the Highest Standards, Deliver Results, Are Right, A Lot, and Frugality.
+Your stories should show concrete impact, sound judgment, willingness to challenge decisions respectfully, and the ability to learn from failure.
+Interviewers push for detail, so vague, team-attributed answers tend to underperform.

-• Prepare Leadership Principles stories as carefully as you prepare coding.
-You should have specific examples for failure, conflict, ownership, customer impact, ambiguity, raising standards, and disagreeing with a manager or stakeholder.
+• Prepare Leadership Principles stories as seriously as coding.
+Have specific examples ready for failure, conflict, ownership, customer impact, ambiguity, raising standards, and disagreeing with a manager or stakeholder.

 • Make every behavioral answer evidence-based.
-State the scope, your exact role, the alternatives you considered, the tradeoff you chose, and the measurable result.
+State the scope, your exact role, the alternatives you weighed, the tradeoff you chose, and the measurable result.

 • Clarify before you code.
 Ask about input assumptions, constraints, edge cases, expected scale, and error handling instead of jumping straight into implementation.